AstraZeneca vaccinations resume in Europe after clot scare - WTMJ

 Health experts have expressed concern that even though the suspensions were brief, they could still damage confidence in the vaccine at a time when many people are already hesitant to take a shot that was developed so quickly.
 While many EU countries have struggled with such reluctance, it’s even more of a worry in developing nations that may not have any other choice of vaccine.
 AstraZeneca, which is cheaper and easier to store than many rival products, is the linchpin in vaccination drives in many poorer countries.

+Amid these concerns, British Prime Minister Boris Johnson got an AstraZeneca jab at St. Thomas’ Hospital in south London, where he was treated in intensive care last April for COVID-19.

+“I literally did not feel a thing and so it was very good, very quick and I cannot recommend it too highly,” Johnson, 56, said on leaving the hospital after his jab.
+“Everybody, when you get your notification for a jab please go and get it.
+It is the best thing for you, the best thing for your family and for everybody else.”

-Amid these concerns, several politicians got the shot Friday, including French Prime Minister Jean Castex; Slovenian President Borut Pahor and Prime Minister Janez Jansa; and a German state governor.
+Others who got the shot Friday included French Prime Minister Jean Castex, Slovenia’s President Borut Pahor and Prime Minister Janez Jansa, and a German state governor.
+Italian Premier Mario Draghi said he would get the AstraZeneca shot when it’s time for his age group, and said his grown son had received it in London.

+“Therefore, there is absolutely no doubt” about its safety, Draghi, 73, told a news conference.

 Castex, 55, said he stepped up because he wanted to show full confidence in the shot, even though he is not yet eligible under France’s rules.
 The former director of the Pasteur Institute, Patrick Berche, told BFMTV the move was “a very beautiful gesture.”